stared/science-based-games-list/README.md

 This is a collaborative list dedicated to the public domain ([CC0](https://creativecommons.org/share-your-work/public-domain/cc0/)), where everyone is welcomed to contribute!
 See: [how to contribute](#how-to-contribute).
 It was started, and is being maintained, by [Piotr Migdał](http://p.migdal.pl/) (the author of [Quantum Game with Photons](http://quantumgame.io/)).

-When a game is free ([as in freedom, not price](https://www.gnu.org/philosophy/free-sw.html)), the license and code repository will be stated when possible.
-Please note that unless otherwise stated, the game is proprietary *or* a license can't be found.

 A mini table of contents: [Physics](#physics), [Chemistry](#chemistry), [Biology](#biology), [Computer Science](#computer-science), [Health](#health), [Mathematics](#mathematics), [Sociology and economy](#sociology-and-economy), [Humanities](#humanities)

 ## Games